bpampel/zettel/content/population_dynamics_21-08-31.md

   Applications are e.g. if the distributions are updated after more information (data) becomes available: "Alternatively, we may want to move from a tractable (easy-to-sample) distribution pi_1 to a distribution of interest, pi_n, through a sequence of artificial intermediate distributions"\
   proposes a Sequential Monte Carlo Sampling (SMC) method, that moves from the current "particle" positions obtained from sampling pi_{n-1} to the next distribution by applying a Markov kernel.\
   Only brushed through the paper but it seems to me that this is not doing population dynamics but just "moves" particles around when switching the "target" distribution.
 There is a sentence saying that the "algorithms can be interpreted as interacting particle approximations of a Feynman-Kac flow in distribution space", but not sure about the exact algorithm and the particle interpretation (generally a very "mathy" paper, so hard to understand what they are exactly doing).\
-  Feynman-Kac: Wiener-Process with added diffusion term, i.e. particles get "killed" over time
+  Feynman-Kac: Wiener-Process with added diffusion term, i.e. particles get "killed" over time\
+- Probably a better paper for the algorithm by the same main author is the 2005 one:[^delmoral_2005]\
+  The method is to estimate the "rare" parts of some problem, i.e. the parts that can't be easily sampled by plain MC\
+  For their cloning they choose particles with high Gibbs measure, i.e. "rare" particles.\
+  If I understand it correctly, they always "mutate" all particles, i.e. for every particle they choose one from the total set, with probability according to the Gibbs measure.

 ### from Hidalgo's PhD thesis